Li Xinggang

-Li Xinggang (born 1969) is a Chinese architect and the founding principal of Atelier Li Xinggang (since 2003).
-He is the Chief Architect of China Architecture Design & Research Group, and a professor at Tianjin University.
+Li Xinggang (born 1969) is a Chinese architect and the founding principal of Atelier Li Xinggang since 2003.
+He is the chief architect of the China Architecture Design & Research Group.
 He was honored with the Liang Sicheng Architecture Prize (2020), regarded as China's highest architectural accolade for individual achievement.
-In 2023, he was elected as an academician of the Chinese Academy of Engineering.
+In 2023, he was elected as a member of the Chinese Academy of Engineering.

-Li is renowned for his design of the Yanqing venue for the 2022 Beijing Winter Olympics, his role as the lead Chinese architect in collaboration with Herzog & de Meuron on the 2008 Beijing Olympic Stadium.
-His works have garnered numerous accolades, including the RIBA Lubetkin Prize, IOC/IAKS Architecture Prizes (Joint Gold Award).
-His works have also been exhibited at the Venice Architecture Biennale.
+Li is renowned for his design of the Yanqing venue for the 2022 Beijing Winter Olympics and his role as the lead Chinese architect in collaboration with Herzog & de Meuron on the 2008 Beijing Olympic Stadium.
+His works have garnered numerous accolades, including the RIBA Lubetkin Prize and the IOC/IAKS Architecture Prizes (Joint Gold Award).
+He was also honored with the Liang Sicheng Architecture Prize.
+His works have also been exhibited at the Venice Architecture Biennale, and he has also held solo exhibitions at RIBA, the University of Cambridge, Aedes, and Palau Victòria Eugènia.